betterscientificsoftware/bssw.io/Articles/Blog/UnderstandingCSESoftwareProductivity.md

 <img src='../../images/HowTo_Understand_CSE_Productivity.png' class='page lightbox' />[]

-CSE is broadly recognized as a peer with experimental and theoretical research in theprocess of scientific discovery.
+CSE is broadly recognized as a peer, along with experimental and theoretical research, in the process of scientific discovery.
 Improving CSE software productivity can play a critical and unique role in accelerating the cycle of scientific discovery on emerging extremescale architectures.

-## A Practical Characterization of CSE Software Productivity
+### A Practical Characterization of CSE Software Productivity
 A common saying in product development is, “Better, faster, cheaper: Pick two of the three.”
 Given a fixed level of productivity, this saying acknowledges that if product development is behind schedule, product features must be dropped, the schedule must slip, or more resources must be applied to the project.
 At least one of the three must be adjusted.
 Productivity is a volume measure of these three concerns.
 CSE Software Productivity is this measure applied to software developed for and used by scientists and engineers.